PRIORITIES

 Everyone deserves access to healthcare they can afford, close to home.

-We must lower premiums and prescription costs, reduce wait times, strengthen mental health and substance use services, and support Vermonters as they age.
+I will push to lower premiums and prescription costs, reduce wait times, strengthen mental health and substance use services, and build a system that supports Vermonters as they age.
+Healthcare should be affordable and accessible to everyone, not a luxury few can afford.

 Take a multifaceted approach to public safety.